Shians/bam-tag-split/README.md

-# Split BAM file by tag
+# Tools for working with BAM file tags

-Demultiplex paired end reads by fixed position barcodes.
+Utilities for working with tags in BAM files.
 This library requires Boost C++ libraries and a compiler supporting C++11.
-This software is work in progress.
+This software is work in progress, bug reports and feature requests welcomed.

 ## Installation